descarteslabs/descarteslabs-python/README.md

 ### Configuration

 - The Descartes Labs client now supports configuration to support operating in different environments.
-By default, the client will configure itself for standard usage against the GCP platform (`"gcp-production"`).
+By default, the client will configure itself for standard usage against the GCP platform (`"gcp-production"`), except in the case of AWS Marketplace users, for whom the client will configure itself against the AWS platform (`"aws-production"`).
   Alternate environments can be configured by setting the `DESCARTESLABS_ENV` environment variable before starting python, or by using a prelude like
   ```
   from descarteslabs.config import Settings
   Settings.select_env("environment-name")
   ```
   before any other imports of any part of the descarteslabs client package.
+- The new AWS Enterprise Accelerator release currently includes only Auth, Configuration and the Scenes client.

 ### Auth and Exceptions

 - The `descarteslabs.client.auth` package has moved to `descarteslabs.auth`.
 It is now imported into the original location at `descarteslabs.client.auth` to continue to work with existing code, but new code should use the new location.
 - The `descarteslabs.client.exceptions` module has moved to `descarteslabs.exceptions`.
 It is now imported into the original location at `descarteslabs.client.exceptions` to continue to work with existing code, but new code should use the new location.

 ### Scenes

+- Fixed an issue in `scenes.DLTile.from_shape` where there would be incomplete coverage of certain geometries.
+The function may now return more tiles than before.
+- Added support for the new `all_touched` parameter to the different `GeoContext` types.
+Default behavior remains the same as always, but if you set `all_touched=True` this communicates to the raster service that you want the image(s) rastered using GDAL's `CUTLINE_ALL_TOUCHED` option which will change how source pixels are mapped to output pixels.
+This mode is only recommended when using an AOI which is smaller than the source imagery pixel resolution.
+- The DLTile support has been fixed to avoid generating gaps when tiling regions that span a large distance north-to-south and straddle meridians which are boundaries between UTM zones.
+So methods such as `DLTile.from_shape` may return more tiles than previously, but properly covering the region.
 - Added support for retrieving products and bands.
-  - Methods added: `get_product`, `get_band`, `get_derived_band`, `search_products`, `search_bands`, `search_derived_bands`.
+  - Methods added: `get_product`, `get_band`, `get_derived_band`, `search_products`,
+    `search_bands`, `search_derived_bands`.
   - Disallows search without `products` parameter.
+- Scaling support has been enhanced to understand processing levels for newer products.
+The `Scene.scaling_parameters` and `SceneCollection.scaling_parameters` methods now accept a `processing_level` argument, and this will be factored in to the determination of the default result data type and scaling for all rastering operations such as `Scene.ndarray` and `SceneCollection.mosaic`.
+- If the user provides the `rasterio` package (which implies providing GDAL), then rasterio will be used to save any downloaded images as GeoTIFF, allowing for the use of compression.
+  Otherwise, by default the `tifffile` support will be used to generate the GeoTIFF files but compression is not supported in this mode.
+- As the Places client has been deprecated, so has any use of the `place=` parameter supported by several of the Scenes functions and methods.

+### Catalog

+- (Core users only) Added support for specifying the image index to use when creating a new `Product`.
+- Added support for defining per-processing-level `data_type`, `data_range`, `display_range`
+  and `physical_range` properties on processing level steps.

 ### Discover